BDC Hamburger Icon

 • Do you have a mix of internal and external channels?
 You may sell directly through a sales team and also sell online via an e-commerce platform.
 If so, your in-house sales team will need tools for lead generation, brand awareness, successful lead conversion and follow-up.
 You must also provide compensation management and quota tracking.

 Using a wholesaler has some benefits.
-Wholesalers act as middlemen and are well-positioned to track industry trends like product demand, economic factors, new competitors and consumer behavior shifts.
+Wholesalers act as intermediaries and are well positioned to track industry trends, like product demand, economic factors, new competitors and consumer behavior shifts.

-2. Assess if you need an industry-specific solution.
+2. Decide if you need an industry-specific solution.

-Consider your industry when choosing channel management software.
-Some industries — like healthcare — require special handling of customer data.
-For example, HIPAA laws require healthcare organizations to protect patient information.
+Consider your industry when you’re choosing channel management software.
+Some industries, like healthcare, require special handling of customer data.
+For example, HIPAA laws require healthcare organizations to protect patients’ information.
 Other industries, such as hospitality, have unique considerations.
-If you sell strictly B2B, you may want a solution that focuses on direct client communication instead of mass communication methods.
+If you are strictly a business-to-business seller, you may want a solution that focuses on direct client communication instead of mass communication methods.

 3. Evaluate the technology your channel partners will use.

 Technology updates, communication and enterprise alignment are vital to success.
-View your company as a whole, and understand how each part interacts with the other, from the smallest purchase at the local office supply store to complex technology systems.
-And never lose sight of the most crucial aspect of your company — your customer.
+View your company as a whole, and understand how each part interacts with the others, from the smallest purchase at the local office supply store to complex technology systems.
+Never lose sight of the most crucial aspect of your company: your customers.

 FYIDid you know

 If your customers buy from multiple channels, an omnichannel strategy makes sense.
-This strategy should include a payment processing system that facilitates omnichannel payments.
+This strategy should include a payment processing system that facilitates omnichannel payments and accommodates how customers prefer to pay.

 4. Compile a list of must-have features.

 Based on the previous steps, create a list of must-have features for your channel management solution.
-You should also compile a list of “like-to-have” features.
+You should also list your “like-to-have” features.
+“Define your growth projections for the next three to five years,” Wells said.
+“Ensure your must-have list includes specific scalability requirements, like user limits, data storage capabilities and channel expansion capacity.”

 5. Look for CRM solutions that meet your criteria.

-CRM solutions are priced in various ways.
+CRM systems are priced in various ways.
 Some have higher upfront costs, while others have high monthly per-user costs.
 Others offer various pricing tiers.
-Calculate your total cost for each of your top four contenders at your current usage; consider reasonable growth over the next several years to ensure the solution scales with your business.
-Eliminate any solutions outside your budget.
+Calculate the total cost for each of your top four contenders at your current usage.
+Consider reasonable growth over the next several years to ensure the solution scales with your business.
+Eliminate any systems outside your budget.

 7. Take advantage of free trials from CRM vendors.

-Some CRMs provide a free trial period that allows you to test features and functionality.
-Trying out a CRM solution will help ensure it meets your needs and is easy to use.
-Set a reminder to cancel if the software doesn’t meet your needs.
+Some CRM system vendors provide a free trial that allows you to test the software’s features and functionality.
+By trying out a CRM solution, you can see if it meets your needs and is easy to use.
+Set a reminder to cancel if the software doesn’t fulfill your requirements.

 8. Choose a channel management solution.